 The Justice, Money and Markets curriculum explores the ways in which individuals, families, the community, workers, businesses and governments make decisions in relation to the allocation of resources.
 It enables students to understand the process of economic and business decision-making at the personal, local, national, regional and global levels and the effects of these decisions on themselves and others, now and in the future.
 Students learn to appreciate the interdependence of decisions made and develop the knowledge, understanding and skills that will inform and encourage them to participate in and contribute to the economy.

 The Year 9 Japanese Curriculum enables students to build on their communication skills developed in Year 7 and 8.
 Students learn to listen to, speak, read and write about a broader range of topics, related to everyday leisure and domestic activities.
 With preparation, they learn to talk about identity, daily routines, shopping, health and leisure activities.
 Students are encouraged to fully develop their hiragana and katakana writing skills.
 In addition to this, students are introduced to the reading and writing of kanji as well as some more complex verb and adjective forms.
 Students will also develop an insight into the cultural background of Japan by conducting research and participation in a variety of class activities.

-Please Note: In order to proceed to the study of Year 10 Japanese, students must successfully complete both Semester units of Japanese in Year 9.
+Please Note: In order to proceed to study Year 10 Japanese, students must successfully complete both Semester Units of Japanese in Year 9.

 Students are introduced to aspects of Mathematics that are not currently part of the curriculum to provide stimulating and enriching challenges for the students.
 This course is an enrichment program designed for students who want to develop a more thorough and extensive background in Mathematics.
 The course includes looking at problem solving techniques and investigations about topics that are relevant to the real world.
 Students will also complete and present a problem solving activity for the class to complete.

 Inquiry Based Learning